 “I think we’ll see them become even more advanced than we can imagine right now, with the ability to make precise adjustments based on a homeowner’s preferences without requiring them to do anything,” Brosseit added.

-It wasn’t long ago that consumers scoured their monthly utility bills, looking for ways to cut costs.
+Not long ago, consumers scoured their monthly utility bills, looking for ways to cut costs.
 Today, data analytics software can do the job for them.

 “Consumers will have the ability to perform an energy load calculation of their residence and select the proper size of equipment needed to cool the home efficiently,” Best Home Services co-owner Keegan Hodges told Future of Everything.